 9. The Deck Philly (on the Moshulu Ship)

 The Deck is on a boat.
 Literally, it’s the rooftop of the Moshulu, a docked ship at Penn’s Landing.
-Without question, the main draw is the view—open air, water on one side, skyline on the other.
-During DJ nights or weekend events, it leans full-on party mode.
+Without question, the main draw for me is the view—open air, water on one side, skyline on the other.
+During DJ nights or weekend events, it leans into full-on party mode.

 Drinks are what this place does best.
-The bartenders on the top deck get a lot of love for their service, and the menu covers everything from sangria jugs to mojitos and themed cocktails.
-The Weekend Warrior and Mango Mojito are mentioned often.
-Prices, though, are on the high side—several reviews called out small portions for big tabs, including a $45 plate with only a quarter piece of fish.
-So, set expectations accordingly.
+The bartenders on the top deck get a lot of love for their service, and I’m always impressed by the menu covering everything from sangria jugs to mojitos and themed cocktails.
+The Weekend Warrior and Mango Mojito are super popular and I’ve loved both.
+Prices, though, are on the high side—small portions for big tabs, including a $45 plate with only a quarter piece of fish.
+So, I definitely set my expectations accordingly.

-No reservations are accepted, so it’s first come, first served.
+No reservations are accepted, so it’s first-come, first-served.
 It can get loud and crowded, but that’s part of the scene.
-For anyone looking for a rooftop in Philly with a party vibe, waterfront views, and strong drinks, this one fits the bill.
+For anyone looking for rooftops in Philly with a party vibe, waterfront views, and strong drinks, this one fits the bill.

 10. El Techo

 El Techo is a rooftop taqueria on the 11th floor of the Motto by Hilton.
 It’s got a retractable roof, so it works year-round, but the view is the real draw.
-You’re up high with the city skyline in full view—great for sunsets or just people-watching.
+I love being up high with the city skyline in full view—great for sunsets or just people-watching.
+It’s a popular rooftop bar Philly visitors love, the perfect spot to unwind with a drink while enjoying the atmosphere.

-Food is hit or miss.
-People really seem to like the tacos, though—especially the barbacoa and cauliflower—but on the other hand, a fair few thought the portions were small for the price.
+The food certainly isn’t Michelin star standard; I found it to be hit or miss for me.
+People seem to enjoy the tacos, though—especially the barbacoa and cauliflower—but on the other hand, I’ve found the portions a bit small for the price.
 Drinks are strong, with the mezcal margarita and mango cocktail getting a lot of positive mentions.
 Chips, guac, and ceviche are common go-to starters.

 Service depends on the night, going by what regulars and reviews say.
-People mention everything from quick, friendly staff and smooth seating to long waits, confusion at the door, and bartenders who seem checked out.
+I’ve seen quick, friendly staff and smooth seating, to long waits, confusion at the door, and bartenders who seem checked out.

 The vibe, though, stays lively.
 There’s music, a social crowd, and plenty of people who are there for the energy as much as the menu.

 Just a heads up—there’s a kitchen fee, even if you’re only ordering drinks.
-Aside from a few downsides, this place has arguably the best views out of every rooftop in Philly on this list, so it’s worth heading on down.
+This place has arguably the best views out of every rooftop in Philly on this list.

 Time to Take It to the Roof